-The 30-day Soccer Fitness Guide is designed to help you reach your potential as a soccer player by getting you fit fast.
+This Soccer Fitness Guide is designed to help you reach your potential as a soccer player by getting you fit fast.
 The daily step-by-step guide follows the same training that professional soccer players use.

 If it works for the pro’s just imagine what it can do for you!